-The Cadillac’s CTS-V is the fastest production sedan in the land, thanks to an engine transplant from the Corvette ZR-1.
+The Cadillac CTS-V is the fastest production sedan in the land, thanks to an engine transplant from the Corvette ZR-1.
 But what about a genuine all-Caddy production racer?
-Something you could take to Le Mans, and challenge Europe’s finest exotics or just down to the local drag strip, and blow away every production car in its day.
+Something you could take to Le Mans and challenge Europe’s finest exotics, or just down to the local drag strip and blow away every production car in its day.
 You’d have to turn the clock back sixty-plus years, when Cadillac’s new V8 was the hottest engine in the land.
-But if you were serious about racing with it, like Briggs Cunningham did at Le Mans in 1950, or the original owner of this car, you’d have to make sure you request it to be built as this one, with the very rare manual transmission.
-That, combined with the fact that this car lives outside (and has the patina to prove it), has a rare factory tri-power induction system, and gets driven regularly makes this hot rod Caddy the ultimate Curbside Classic.
+But if you were serious about racing with it, like Briggs Cunningham did at Le Mans in 1950, or the original owner of this car, you’d have to make sure you request it built as this one, with the very rare manual transmission.
+That, combined with the fact that this car lives outside (and has the patina to prove it); has a rare factory tri-power induction system, and gets driven regularly makes this hot rod Caddy the ultimate Curbside Classic.

 Ever since the late forties, GM’s excellent Hydra-Matic was installed in the overwhelming majority of Cadillacs.
 The proto-autobox was just the ticket for tooling smoothly down the boulevard, just not for racing.
 But if you really wanted one, Cadillac would install a three-on-the-tree stick shift.
 Less than 2% did so in 1950, most of them being ambulance and other commercial-chassis buyers.
 But there were a few racers too.

-When the legendary American sportsman Briggs Cunningham received an invitation to race at Le Mans in 1950 (that’s how you got in back then), it didn’t take him long to see that the recipe described above was the ticket.
-So Cunningham ordered two coupes with the three speeds, and commissioned an aeronautical engineer, Howard Weinman, to build a special aerodynamic light-weight alloy body for one of them.
+When the legendary American sportsman Briggs Cunningham received an invitation to race at Le Mans in 1950—that’s how you got in back then—it didn’t take him long to see that the recipe described above was the ticket.
+So Cunningham ordered two coupes with the three-speed, and commissioned aeronautical engineer Howard Weinman to build a special aerodynamic, lightweight alloy body for one of them.
 The result was brutally effective but none too handsome.
-The French dubbed it “Le Monstre”; as can be readily seen why.
+The French dubbed it “Le Monstre”, for reasons readily seen:

 I knew of Cunningham’s Cadillac exploits, and saw the coupe and Le Monstre at his museum thirty years ago.
 So when I ran across this very similar Caddy hunkered down in front of a house in the Whiteaker district, my jaw dropped and I almost wet myself.
 When its owner, Mike, came out and showed me the unusual three-speed, and then raised the hood, I knew I was in the presence of a living time capsule; an early-fifties vintage hot-rod Cadillac.

 Mike has been very attached to this car since he stumbled across it in 1972.
-He was looking for a replacement for his beloved 1949 Caddy fastback coupe, a classic that was totaled by a drunk late one night.
-But that one didn’t have the stick shift.
-Or the hopped-up engine under the hood.
+He was looking for a replacement for his beloved 1949 Caddy fastback coupe, a classic totaled by a drunk late one night.
+But that one didn’t have the stick shift, or the hopped-up engine under the hood.
 Mike knew he had found a keeper.

-A few more short, noisy blasts through downtown on the way back to his house reinforced the mixed metaphors this prophet of Detroit V8 muscle cars-to-come projects so eloquently, and probably questioned the assumptions (and sensibilities) of the sidewalk patrons in front of the Steelhead Brewery enjoying the summer sunset.
-But there is something about this hot-rod Caddy that even the most hard-core bicyclists or Prius drivers can’t quite resist its charms; if they’re male, anyway.
+A few more short, noisy blasts through downtown on the way back to his house reinforced the mixed metaphors this prophet of Detroit V8 muscle cars-to-come projects so eloquently, and probably violated the assumptions (and sensibilities) of the sidewalk patrons in front of the Steelhead Brewery enjoying the summer sunset.
+But there is something about this hot-rod Caddy.
+Even the most hard-core bicyclists or Prius drivers—the male ones, anyway—can’t quite resist its charms.